AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-8-randomized-smoothing.md

 ## A single average can reward the wrong progress

+The training strategies above need an evaluation measure that tells us whether their changed vote probabilities improve robustness across the dataset.

 Each correctly classified input receives a certified radius.
 A common summary is the **average certified radius** (ACR): add those radii, using radius zero for an incorrect input, and divide by the dataset size.